datumbox/VernamVeil/README.md

 - **Block Delimiters Leak**: When encrypting multiple messages to the same file, plaintext delimiters remain visible.
 Encrypt the entire blob if full confidentiality is needed.
 - **Use Secure Randomness**: For generating initial seeds favour `VernamVeil.get_initial_seed()` over `random.randbytes()`.
 - **Do not reuse seeds**: Treat each `initial_seed` as a one-time-use context.
 It's recommended to use a fresh initial seed for every encode/decode session.
 During the same session, the API returns the next seed you should use for the following call.
-- **The seed replaces the need for IVs/nonces**: While this implementation doesn’t use a nonce or IV in the traditional cryptographic sense, the seed serves a similar role by maintaining state between operations.
-Each new seed evolves from the previous one, ensuring unique keystreams and preventing key stream reuse.
 - **Message Ordering & Replay**: If transmitting encrypted chunks over time, ensure that any external metadata (e.g., message order, timestamps) is securely handled.
 While the evolving seed prevents keystream reuse, maintaining proper ordering and anti-replay mechanisms might still be necessary in some cases.

 ---